3.1 General context

 The employment possibilities of young people

 In 2013 the rate of self-employed young people was only 4% of the total employment.
-This is one of the lowest rates in the EU, and the ratio has even decreased both in relative terms (from 4.5 to 4.0 per cent) and in absolute terms (from 34.1 to 26.8 per 1 000 people) between 2008 and 2013.
-Although young people have positive attitudes towards self-employment and being an entrepreneur, the detailed analysis points out that for most young people being employed (especially in international companies) means the generally accepted positive vision for the future in the labour market.
+This was one of the lowest rates in the EU, and the rate actually decreased between 2008 and 2013 both in relative terms (from 4.5 to 4.0 per cent) and in absolute terms (from 34.1 to 26.8 per 1 000 people).
+Although young people have positive attitudes towards self-employment and entrepreneurship, the detailed analysis indicates that for most young people employment (especially in international companies) represents the generally accepted positive vision for the future in the labour market.

-The low level of risk-taking, the widespread fear from failures, the unpredictable economic situation (with the frequent changes in the tax system and with the state bureaucracy), the lack of efficient teaching about the skills/competencies required for being an entrepreneur, and the predominantly negative opinions about companies in the society are all factors contributing to these rates.
+The low risk appetite, the widespread fear of failure, the unpredictable economic situation (with the frequent changes in the tax system and government bureaucracy), the lack of effective teaching on the skills/competencies required for entrepreneurship and the predominantly negative opinions about entrepreneurship in society are all factors that contribute to these rates.

-The current trend that more and more young people work in start-ups and the growing visibility provide the opportunity for changes in attitudes and motivation in the long term.
-However, the 2016 youth research (a 2016-os ifjúságkutatás) shows that only 4% of the working youth (15-29) works as an entrepreneur, and the rate is not much higher in the sub-group of 24-29 years old youth either (5%).
+The current trend of more and more young people working in start-ups and the growing visibility offer the opportunity for attitudes and motivation to change in the long term.
+According to the most recent youth research [Hungarian Youth 2020 (Magyar Fiatalok 2020)], 19% of the 15-29-year-olds consider to become an entrepreneur in a few years.

 The term 'youth' may refer to various age groups, depending on the context and the data examined.
-The National Youth Strategy [(Nemzeti Ifjúsági Stratégia) referred hereinafter to as NYS)] analyses the 15-29 age group based on the youth researches but in its indicators, it refers to the activity rate of the 15-34 age group.
-The Hungarian Central Statistical Office (Központi Statisztikai Hivatal) in its recent publications refers to both the 15-24 year-olds and the 25-29 year-olds as young while presenting employment, although the office examines these two age groups separately.
+The National Youth Strategy 2009-2024 (Nemzeti Ifjúsági Stratégia 2009-2024) referred hereinafter to as NYS)] analyses the 15-29 age group based on the youth researches but in its indicators, it refers to the activity rate of the 15-34 age group.
+The HCSO in its recent analysis refers to the 15-24 year olds (HCSO, 2022).
+The National Employment Service (Nemzeti Foglalkoztatási Szolgálat) publishes data on the <19 year olds, the 20-24 year olds as young while presenting employment (PES, 2020).

-Recently, there is a special attention to the age group of 15-24 year-olds because of the spreading of the Youth Guarantee Programme, which made the NEET acronym well known, too.
-It should be mentioned that – due to the nature of entrepreneurship, that requires more experience – the target group of the largest non-state organisation, FIVOSZ – Young Entrepreneurs Association Hungary (FIVOSZ) is the 18-40 year-olds.
+Recently, there is a special attention to the age group of 15-24 because of the spreading of the Youth Guarantee Programme which also made the NEET acronym well known.
+It should be mentioned that – due to the nature of entrepreneurship which requires more experience – the target group of the largest non-state organisation, the National Association of Young Entrepreneurs (FIVOSZ) is the 18-40 year-olds.

 - the activity rate of 15–34 year-olds,